-The Recycle Regatta is a fun, hands-on competition that students can participate in from the safety of their own home!
+The Recycle Regatta is a fun, hands-on competition for students that promotes STEM!
 Students will build small-scale, uncrewed, model sailboats, test them, and calculate their speed.
-Challenge other students from around the world as you do your part for the environment by repurposing and recycling.
-Prizes will be awarded to winners in each fleet for fastest and most creative!
+Challenge other students worldwide as you do your part for the environment by repurposing and recycling.
+Prizes will be awarded to our winners in each fleet for fastest and most creative!

-Fleets for 2022 are: MINIBOAT (GR K-2), OPTI (GR 3-5), HARTLEY (GR 6-8), LASER (GR 9-12)
+Fleets are: MINIBOAT (GR K-2), OPTI (GR 3-5), HARTLEY (GR 6-8), LASER (GR 9-12).

-Educators are encouraged to use our Teacher Toolkit to assist with running a regatta.
+Educators are encouraged to use the Teacher Toolkit, available at recycleregatta.info to assist with running a regatta.

-Competition Guidelines for all Fleets:
+Competition Guidelines for all fleets:

-- Start by making a blueprint on a scrap piece of paper, or on the Data Form (see last page of this document).
+- 1. Start by making a blueprint.
 Engineers always plan before starting to build!
 This can be a drawing, list of materials, or a write-up of what you plan to do.
-Your sailboat submission should be small-scale (less than 40 cm long) and uncrewed. - 2.
+Keep Your sailboat submission should be small-scale (less than 40 cm long) and uncrewed. - 2.
 Gather materials (safely!) that are recycled or discarded.
-We do not want you to buy materials. - 3.
+We do not want you to buy new materials. - 3.
 Set up your testing bin, and be sure to note the size, as your boat should fit inside your testing bin and have at least 25 cm left to move.
 If it is too large, it will be difficult to calculate speed. - 4.
 Build a prototype, you might end up changing your design and that's perfectly okay. - 5.
 Test your design!
 See how the boat moves, floats, and sails!
 Does it stay upright?
 Does it float?
 If not, change your design until you have the perfect vessel! - 6.
-Test and document your speed for at least 3 trials (see submission form on website and Data Form).
+Test and document your speed for at least 3 trials on your data form.
 To test speed, place your boat in testing bin with water and markers for a distance (try 1 foot with a ruler).
 Then create "wind" using your breath by blowing on your boat or using a reusable straw.
 Document how much time it takes to travel that distance.
 Submit your best 3 trials on the entry form.
 Use the formula Speed = Distance/Time to calculate speed.
 All speed calculations should be done in cm/second.
 Write down your results. - 7.
 Improve your design based on the testing process and start the testing process again!
-Can you make your boat go faster by changing the design? - Submit your entry form by MARCH 31 on our webpage: educational passages.org/recycle-regatta/.
+Can you make your boat go faster by changing the design? - 8.
+Submit your entry form by MARCH 31 on our webpage: recycleregatta.info.
 Each fleet will have two winners Most Seaworthy (Fastest) and Most Creative.
 Submissions will be accepted from February 15-March 31.